Claude · ChatGPT · Professional Use

 Nuanced "I don't know" behavior

-This one is harder to demonstrate on demand, but it's the one I trust most.
+This one is harder to demonstrate on demand, but it's the one to trust most.

-ChatGPT, in my experience, sometimes fills that gap with confident-sounding language that turns out to be confabulation.
+ChatGPT sometimes fills that gap with confident-sounding language that turns out to be confabulation.
 Not always.
 Not even usually.
-But often enough that I've learned to cross-check anything factual and time-sensitive when I get it from ChatGPT, at a higher rate than I do with Claude.
+But often enough that cross-checking anything factual and time-sensitive from ChatGPT is worth doing at a higher rate than with Claude.

 Claude isn't immune to this.
 It hallucinates too.
 But its error mode tends to be a hedged answer that prompts you to verify, rather than a confident wrong answer that passes as authoritative.